Prag8855/aab/content/guides/permanent-residence.md

 ### Basic requirements

-To become a permanent resident, you must also...
+To become a permanent resident, you must...

 - [ ] **Support yourself**
     Your income or your spouse's income must cover your cost of living.
 If you have children or an unemployed spouse, it must also cover their cost of living.[^40] Social benefits do not count as income.[^16]